6

 The late 1930s and early 1940s is, by far, my favorite era of fashion.
 I love the soft femininity of the 30s and the simplicity and sleekness of the 40s.
 So this book of complete patterns taken from real garments from the 30s is just a treat.
 The authors not only supply complete patterns for a huge variety of vintage garments, but describe in detail the fabric and colors of each garment.

 The downsides are that the patterns are at a 1/8 scale and must be enlarged and there are no sewing instructions to speak of, which makes it pretty impractical for most home sewers.
 It’s really a book geared toward costumers.
 But with a little experience and time, these beautiful garments can be brought to life.
-If you read my other blog, you may have seen these adorable tap pants I made from the book.

 I had a really hard time deciding which garment sketches to post, so here are many: